 Areas of Expertise

-Dr. Wilder is a race scholar specializing in issues of racial/cultural diversity.
+Dr. Wilder is a sociologist and scholar specializing in issues of race, gender, and cultural diversity.
 Her primary areas of research include race and ethnic relations—specifically the contemporary experience of black Americans; the intersections of race, class, and gender; and minority experiences in higher education.

 University of Florida